smartschat/cort/COREFERENCE.md

 the structures underlying the model.
 Here we consider the mention ranking model (Denis and Baldridge, 2008; Chang et al., 2012).
-It models coreference resolution as a *ranking problem*: for each anaphor we consider all candidate antecdents.
+It models coreference resolution as a *ranking problem*: for each anaphor we consider all candidate antecedents.
 Among these antecedents, the best-scoring antecedent according to the model is selected.

 We will now define the graph-based structures underlying the model, devise